Defined Names

 univerAPI.newDefinedName()

-creates a defined name builder, returning an instance of FDefinedNameBuilder
+creates a defined name builder, returning an FDefinedNameBuilder

-, which can be used to generate an ISetDefinedNameMutationParam
+instance.
+You can use method chaining to generate an ISetDefinedNameMutationParam

 :